 Terms and Conditions of Purchase

-i The “Purchaser” shall mean SPACE ENGINEERING SERVICES and / or any subsidiary / associated company.
+b.
+The “Purchaser” shall mean Space Engineering Services Limited and / or any subsidiary / associated company.

-ii No responsibility shall be accepted by the Purchaser for any order unless issued on the official order from the Purchaser duly signed on behalf of the Purchaser.
+b.
+No responsibility shall be accepted by the Purchaser for any order unless issued on the official order from the Purchaser.

-iv The Vendor warrants that the transaction and the Goods comply in all respects with UK and European legislation, regulations, codes and orders.
-In the case of Goods for shipment overseas, the Vendor shall, in addition, ensure compliance with all Government legislation, regulations, codes or orders of the country of destination.
+d.
+The Vendor warrants that the transaction and the Goods comply in all respects with UK and European legislation, regulations, codes and orders.
+In the case of Goods for shipment overseas, the Vendor shall, in addition, ensure compliance with all Government legislation, regulations, codes or orders of the country of dispatch and destination.

 The prices stated in the Order shall be firm and not subject to variation unless otherwise agreed in writing.
 Where the Order provides for the price to be subject to variation, the Vendor shall provide certified statements substantiating the variation.
 If these are deemed excessive by the Purchaser, the Purchaser shall have the right to cancel the Order or any part thereof, or pay such price as the Purchaser shall deem reasonable.